 Book: How to get a Google Internship

 Are you wondering how to get a great internship with a top company?
-Purchase this ebook to learn what the what it takes to get a job with companies including Google, The New York Times, and startups.
+Grab a copy of my ebook to learn what the what it takes to get a job with companies including Google, The New York Times, and startups.

 Applying for an internship at Google